jia-ni/Nester_Verodin/README.md

 functions of this website are the various webpages, ability to create a new account, ability to sign in/out of an account and the shopping cart.

-Currently, the test cases live in SmokeTests.robot and the following have been implemented:
+Currently, the test cases live in *Nester_Verodin/SmokeTests/SmokeTests.robot* and the following have been implemented:
 * Verify User Is Able To Create An Account
 * Verify Valid User Can Sign In
 * Verify User Cannot Sign In With Invalid Credentials